School of Education - Undergraduate Progams

 The B.A. program of the School of Education (0723) provides students with concepts and a broad and interdisciplinary background in the educational sciences.
 It exposes students to the role of education in a multi-cultural and global society; variety of formal and informal educational settings; classic and emerging models in education; trends in leadership and entrepreneurship in education; knowledge about human development and interpersonal differences in cognitive, emotional, social and normal and abnormal behavior; scientific thinking and research skills; contemporary information technologies and changes in teaching and learning processes.

 B.A. level studies do not provide professional training, nor do they qualify students for a Teaching Certificate or other professional diplomas.

 The BA in Education is a double-major program.
 Students who wish to pursue their studies in one of the MA Education programs and work at schools need a Teaching Certificate.
 Therefore, students are advised to choose as a second major a subject which is taught in secondary schools.

-The program in Education includes three clusters, of which applicants have to choose two: One as a primary and another as secondary.
+The program in Education includes three primary clusters, of which applicants have to choose one.
 All courses are taught in Hebrew.

 The three clusters are:

 Development and learning processes